 Fuel Your Immune System

-Improving immune health not only may lessen the chance of developing breast cancer, it can also help minimize side effects of breast cancer treatments.
+Improving immune health not only may lessen the chance of developing breast cancer, but it can also help minimize the side effects of breast cancer treatments.

-A way to boost your immune system is to consume fruits, vegetables, and whole grains.
-These foods are rich in antioxidants, phytochemicals, and have chemopreventive properties that may help prevent cancer.
+To optimize your immune system, consume fruits, vegetables, and whole grains.
+These foods are rich in antioxidants and phytochemicals and have chemopreventive properties that may help prevent cancer.

 Antioxidant & Phytochemical Rich Foods Include